DexyThePuppy/MonkeyLoader.HardwareStats/README.md

 Once installed, the mod will automatically start monitoring your hardware.
 You can access the hardware information through dynamic variables in your Resonite worlds.

-Example usage in a world:
-1. Create a text renderer
-2. Set its text to: `<dynamic.Hardware/CPU/Temperature>°C`
-3. The text will automatically update with your CPU temperature!

 ## Available Variables 📊

 ### CPU